A decade of activism succeeds

 FCAATSI took on the responsibility of campaigning for the ‘yes’ vote with support from unions, churches and the Labor Party.

 On 27 May 1967 nearly 91 per cent of Australians voted ‘yes’ to change the Constitution.
 This was the most successful referendum campaign in Australia’s history.
-The Constitution was formally changed on 10 August that year.

 Research task